drahosj/308labs/lab-06/lab6.md

 All code should be well documented using `doxygen` style comments.

-**This is a two week lab**.
 There are a lot of requirements for this lab so make sure you work on it early and don't put it off to the last minute.
 Lab 7 will build on top of it so it is vital that you get it finished on time.

 # License
 This lab write up and all accompany materials are distributed under the MIT License.
 For more information, read the accompaning LICENSE file distributed with the source code.